UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 To customize app behavior for accounts, you must subclass :class:`~anvil_consortium_manager.adapters.account.BaseManagedGroupAdapter` and set the following attributes:

-- ``list_table_class_staff_view``: an attribute set to the class of the table used to display managed groups in the :class:`~anvil_consortium_manager.views.ManagedGroupList` view to users with StaffView permission.
+- ``list_table_class``: an attribute set to the class of the table used to display managed groups in the :class:`~anvil_consortium_manager.views.ManagedGroupList` view to users with StaffView permission.
 The default adapter uses :class:`anvil_consortium_manager.tables.ManagedGroupStaffTable`.
-- ``list_table_class_staff_view``: an attribute set to the class of the table used to display accounts in the :class:`~anvil_consortium_manager.views.ManagedGroupList` view to users with View permission.
-The default adapter uses :class:`anvil_consortium_manager.tables.ManagedGroupUserTable`.

 Optionally, you can override the following methods: